-i.
+- i.
 Provide air quality education and alerts, conduct anti-idling campaigns, educate/conduct outreach and outreach to communities about the importance of air quality, conduct air quality monitoring, and participate in the DVRPC Air Quality Partnership for TMAs serving the DVRPC region.
-The level of effort for this strategy should be no more than 50% of the total for this goal area.
+The level of effort for this strategy should be no more than 50% of the total for this goal area. - o Product/Outcome 1: School-based or community air quality education/anti-idling campaigns

-• Product/Outcome 1: School-based or community air quality education/anti-idling campaigns ii.
-Provide technical assistance to municipalities, employers, and other destinations engaged in readiness planning, ordinance adoption, charging station siting, a needs assessment and participation in support of activities sponsored by the NJTPA or other agencies.

-Product/Outcome 1: Provide planning assistance to municipalities identified by Somerset County Planning i.
-Encourage, educate, and support the use/implementation of E-bikes, e-scooters, and e-cargo delivery modes.
+- ii.
+Provide technical assistance to municipalities, employers, and other destinations engaged in readiness planning, ordinance adoption, charging station siting, a needs assessment and participation in support of activities sponsored by the NJTPA or other agencies. - o Product/Outcome 1: Provide planning assistance to municipalities identified by Somerset County Planning

-• Product/Outcome 1: Develop, incorporate and distribute content on e-micromobility through print or electronic publications and/or webinars.
+- i.
+Encourage, educate, and support the use/implementation of E-bikes, e-scooters, and e-cargo delivery modes. - o Product/Outcome 1: Develop, incorporate and distribute content on e-micromobility through print or electronic publications and/or webinars.

-ii.
-Disseminate information about EV purchase and charger installation incentives, infrastructure, and presentations to municipal, business, and community stakeholders.

-• Product/Outcome 1: Develop, incorporate and distribute content on EV purchases and charging incentives through print or electronic publications and webinars.
+- ii.
+Disseminate information about charger installation incentives, infrastructure, and presentations to municipal, business, and community stakeholders. - o Product/Outcome 1: Develop, incorporate and distribute content on AFV purchases and charging incentives through print or electronic publications and webinars.

-- Product/Outcome 1: Provide technical assistance to local governments and Green Teams to help them meet criteria under the "health and wellness", "land use and transportation" categories of Sustainable Jersey certification. - Product/Outcome 2: Document the assistance provided in summary memos or quarterly reports for NJTPA.
+- i.
+Support municipal participation in Sustainable Jersey. - o Product/Outcome 1: Provide technical assistance to local governments and Green Teams to help them meet criteria under the "health and wellness", "land use and transportation" categories of Sustainable Jersey certification. - o Product/Outcome 2: Document the assistance provided in summary memos or quarterly reports for NJTPA.